Thermocol/CounterApp-Android/README.md

  2. Decrement:
-   When we click on the increment button the number decreases by 1. ( Here for -5 I clicked it 5 times )
+   When we click on the decrement button the number decreases by 1. ( Here for -5 I clicked it 5 times )